Clearing and paying off debt

 We start this by working together with you to set up a payment plan.
 Our process of setting up a payment plan means that everything is entirely personal to you, and you can start paying off your debt with us.

-Your repayment amount is based which we’re able to find out using our budget calculator tool.
+Your repayment amount is based on what we’re able to find out using our budget calculator tool.
 To make things as easy as possible for you, we let you have control over your plan and have various ways to pay including online or via our mobile app.

-If you’re a Lowell customer and are struggling to make payments or your circumstances have changed then we’d always recommend contacting us and speaking with our friendly team.
-Once we’ve heard from you, we can take the necessary steps to see how else we can support you on your journey to clear your debt and becoming debt-free with Lowell.
+If you’re a Lowell customer and are struggling to make payments or your circumstances have changed, we’d always recommend contacting us and speaking with our friendly team.
+Once we’ve heard from you, we can take the necessary steps to see how else we can support you on your journey to clear your debt and become debt-free with Lowell.

 We completely understand if you don’t feel comfortable reaching out to us and we can put you in touch with other independent organisations who can offer you free advice on how to clear debt such as StepChange and National Debtline.